austin-chan/smartpolls/CASESTUDY.md

 ## Conclusion

 The "simple" product concept seems to be the better option.
 Without the extra, redundant specificity of the polls, Smartpolls becomes less of a "live quiz" application and more of a "poll session" application.
 The added level of indirection allows the system to be used easily in a much wider variety of scenarios - not just in the classroom, but also in college organization voting, or gauging a large group's general consensus during a convention.
+It requires much less work on the poll creators part and will be a lot faster to make.